U.S. Citizens and Resident Aliens Abroad - Filing Requirements

-Effective July 1, 2013, filers must electronically file the FBAR through the BSA E-File System.
-If unable to E-file, filers may contact the FinCEN Regulatory Helpline at 800-949-2732 to request an exemption.
+File the FBAR electronically through the BSA E-File System.
+If you are unable to E-file, you may contact the FinCEN Regulatory Helpline at 800-949-2732 to request an exemption.
 If you are calling from outside the United States, call 703-905-3975.

 Help in completing the FBAR is available Monday - Friday, 8 a.m. to 4:30 p.m.
 Eastern Time, at (866) 270-0733 (toll-free inside the U.S.) or (313) 234-6146 (not toll-free, for callers outside the U.S.).
 Questions regarding the FBAR can be sent to FBARquestions@irs.gov.
 Filers residing abroad may also contact U.S. embassies and consulates for assistance.

 For E-Filing system questions, call the FinCEN E-Filing Help Desk at (866) 346-9478, option 1 (Monday - Friday, 8 a.m. to 6 p.m.
 Eastern time) or email at BSAEFilingHelp@fincen.gov.

 - Head of Household